 How To Overcome The Effects Of Bullying

+How to cope with bullying at school?
 One of the most powerful ways to overcome the impacts of bullying is to halt the bully in their tracks.
 For as tough as bullies may appear to be on the surface, deep, deep down, they are cowards.
 Perpetrators of bullying thrive on certain things, and when those things are changed, suddenly their bravado evaporates.

-As children, people are often told that merely ignoring a bully will solve the problem; the bully will supposedly get bored and move onto the next victim.
-However, in actuality, the preceding theory is not true and has been debunked on multiple occasions.
+In finding ways how to stop bullying, people are often told that merely ignoring a bully will solve the problem.
+The bully will supposedly get bored and move onto the next victim.
+However, this theory is not true and has been debunked on multiple occasions.
 Psychology Today affirms that many bullies essentially "test the waters" before they fully target someone.
 If the person at hand does not push back against the bully, he or she sees the lack of response as a green light to double down on their bad behavior.

 Regardless of age, anyone who is experiencing bullying needs to take action immediately.
-The ill conduct is not going to simply stop by the victim acting as if it does not exist.
+The ill conduct is not going to simply stop if a victim acts as if it the behavior does not exist.
 Depending on the severity of the situation, victims of bullying need to either tell the perpetrator to knock off their malicious behavior or simply report the situation to a higher authority.
 Sometimes that higher authority could be a professional superior or even law enforcement.
 Nevertheless, bullying is a toxin which must be nipped in the bud to prevent infestation.

 Individuals who witness bullying can also take certain steps to overcome the negative impacts of the behavior.
-While speaking out can be challenging, bystanders should still do so, even if they report the incident in private or anonymously.
-Bullies thrive off of silence and fear.
-They inherently count upon people being too scared or reluctant to report they're bad behavior.
+While speaking out can be challenging, bystanders should still do so, even if they report the incident unspecified.
+Bullies thrive off silence and fear.
+They count upon people being too scared or reluctant to report their bad behavior.
 As long as witnesses do nothing, they are contributing to the culture of bullying and increasing the likelihood of worsening effects.

-Finally, bullies themselves can overcome the adverse aftermath of their behavior via deep self-reflection and cease to target others.
-Bullies need to take some time and seriously ask themselves why they are singling out other people.
+Finally, bullies themselves can overcome the adverse aftermath of their behavior via deep self-reflection and ceasing to target others.
+Bullies need to take the time to seriously ask themselves why they are singling out other people.
 They may feel powerful at the moment, but in reality, the future for bullies is considerably grim.
-As previously stated, bullies are much more likely to have criminal records, engage in truancy, and become abusers to their spouses and children later in life.
 Bullying is a choice, although if perpetrators are serious about changing their decisions, they can, and should, seek out help.

 How To Overcome The Effects Of Cyberbullying

 As technology advances, avenues for cyberbullying are surging.
-As stated in the preceding text, many cyberbullies are emboldened and empowered by the ability to target others from behind a screen where they cannot be seen and can easily hide their identity.
-In some cases, simply muting or blocking the cyberbullying stops the behavior, but this is not applicable in all cases.
+As stated earlier, many cyberbullies are emboldened and empowered by the ability to target others from behind a screen where they cannot be seen and can easily hide their identity.
+In some cases, simply muting or blocking the cyberbullying stops the behavior, but this is not successful in all cases.

-Unfortunately, certain cyberbullies interpret being blocked as a challenge and their determination to target the individual at hand increases.
-This determination can lead to the creation of multiple social media accounts all designed to harass another person online as the cyberbully hides behind anonymity.
+Unfortunately, certain cyberbullies interpret being blocked as a challenge, and their determination to target the individual at hand increases.
+This determination can lead to the creation of multiple social media accounts, all designed to harass another person online.

 When a person is the target of nonstop harassment, saving and storing the information is paramount and helps to establish a pattern of behavior.
-Depending on the location of the bully, certain cyberbullying laws and individuals habitually employ the internet and social media as weapons to target and malign others can be held accountable for their actions.
+Depending on the location of the bully, those who use the internet and social media as weapons to target and malign others can be held accountable for their actions by law.

 A Final Word

 It is very important for anyone who is being bullied to understand that they are not at fault.
 Bullies ultimately target people because of issues or shortcomings on their end.
-Although victims and witnesses are not directly responsible for the malpractice, they can still combat bullying by speaking out, standing up, and reporting perpetrators.
+Although victims and witnesses are not directly responsible for the actions of a bully, they can still combat bullying by speaking out, standing up, and reporting perpetrators.
 No human being deserves to be targeted and maligned for any reason whatsoever.
 Individuals who engage in this behavior must be held accountable for their actions.

-Here at BetterHelp, we pride ourselves on providing the best forms of guidance and support.
+Here at BetterHelp, we pride ourselves on providing the best forms of guidance and support, all available wherever there's an internet connection and an electronic device.
 Regardless of what you may be experiencing or going through, sitting down with a counselor or therapist can make all the difference.
-Far too often, people are told that seeking out professional help is a sign of weakness, but in actuality, the strongest individuals are the ones who are willing to seek out help when they need it.
-Ultimately, the choice is yours, but if you ever feel inclined to contact BetterHelp for any reason, you can do so by clicking here.
+Far too often, people are told that seeking out professional help is a sign of weakness, but the strongest individuals are the ones who are willing to seek out help when they need it.